xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 thumbnailImage: /post/images/programming/coding-interview.png
 ---

 The coding interviews / coding challenges are designed to assess how productive someone can be with the language.
-In contrast to the algorithm whiteboarding interview, which assesses how thte candidate go about solving a problem, or the architecture design interview, which assesses how thte candidate's experience in system engineering and product design, the coding interview is is utilized by the company interviewing you to answer one question:
+In contrast to the algorithm whiteboarding interview, which assesses how the candidate go about solving a problem, or the architecture design interview, which assesses how the candidate's experience in system engineering and product design, the coding interview is is utilized by the company interviewing you to answer one question:

 > Can you be productive with JavaScript?

 <!--more-->

 You are usually given the flexibility of choosing the language you are most comfortable with to complete the coding challenge.
-Thus it's expected you know how to take advantage of all the language specific features and deal with the language specific idiosyncracies (JavaScript has a lot) to solve problems.
+Thus it's expected you know how to take advantage of all the language specific features and deal with the language specific idiosyncrasies (JavaScript has a lot) to solve problems.

 These tests are also designed to gauge your knowledge of computer science fundamentals like various data structures (e.g., arrays, strings, object/dictionaries), logic building blocks (e.g., loops, if-statements, functions), and problem solving patterns (e.g., recursion, pattern matching, higher order functions).